withastro/docs/src/pages/en/tutorial/1-setup/index.md

 <Goals>
   - created a new Astro project and be ready to code in an editor
-  - created a repository in an online code hosting platform, and connected it to a web host
+  - created a repository in GitHub, and connected it to Netlify
-  - published a live, Astro site on the web!
+  - published an Astro site on the web
 </Goals>

 ### How your tools work together